Friday, May 17th, 2019 | Lincoln Park Student Center

 - How can we, as educators, create inclusive spaces for one another and our students?

 - How can the curriculum be expanded to include a diverse range of culturally and linguistically diverse perspectives?

 - How can you help your students (and your colleagues) recognize the connection between inclusion and success?

 For decades, higher education literature has documented how classroom climate can be unwelcoming – chilly – for various groups of students.
 Evidence shows that a chilly climate adversely impacts students’ learning and performance outcomes.
-In this interactive keynote, Michele DiPietro will use the principles of learning from their book How Learning Works: 7 Research-Based Principles for Smart Teaching as a lens of analysis, focusing on how climate can impact the major determinants of learning.
-Participants are invited to explore the research behind these claims, use the theories to ground discussion of classroom case studies, and brainstorm ways of creating an inclusive and productive climate for all students.
+In this interactive keynote, Michele DiPietro used the principles of learning from their book How Learning Works: 7 Research-Based Principles for Smart Teaching as a lens of analysis, focusing on how climate can impact the major determinants of learning.
+Participants were invited to explore the research behind these claims, using the theories to ground discussion of classroom case studies and brainstorm ways of creating an inclusive and productive climate for all students.